How to do Takeoff In Construction?

 Step-by-Step Takeoff Process

-There are two main approaches to the takeoff process: the traditional manual method and the modern way of leveraging a digital takeoff software.
+There are two main approaches to the takeoff process: the traditional manual method and the modern way of leveraging digital takeoff software.
 We will delve into each method in detail.

 Manual Takeoff

-Traditionally, takeoffs were performed manually, involving the use of paper plans, rulers, and calculators.
 While this method is still employed in some cases, it is time-consuming and prone to errors.
 This method of performing a construction takeoff involves the following steps:

 - Review Plans and Drawings: Carefully study architectural plans, elevations, sections, and detailed drawings to identify and understand project scope and objectives.